phpearth/docs/security/sql-injection.md

 ![SQL injection](https://raw.githubusercontent.com/php-earth/PHP.earth/master/assets/images/security/sql-injection.png "SQL injection")

-When working with databases, one of the most common security vulnerabilities in web applications is definitely SQL injection attack.
-Malicious users can insert SQL query into the input data you're using in your SQL queries and instead unwanted behavior happens.
+When working with databases, one of the most common security vulnerabilities in web applications is definitely SQL injection attacks.
+Malicious users can insert SQL queries into inputs handled by code that interacts with datbases in order to cause unwanted behavior.

 ## SQL injection example with PDO